mhogrefe/malachite/docs/index.md

 [Arb](http://arblib.org/).
 Some of its defining features are
-* A rich API, aiming to match the features of the three libraries mentioned above (excluding GMP floating- point functions)
+* A rich API, aiming to match the features of the three libraries mentioned above (excluding GMP cryptographically secure functions and floating-point functions)
 * Excellent performance while only using safe Rust code
 * Thorough documentation, including doctests and big-O complexities for each function